 You’ve done software.
 But the last time you tried to install new stuff, you ran into problems.
 It took time to get things working.
 It slowed you down.
 This is a common experience.
 The root cause isn’t your company, nor is it always the software vendor.
 It boils down to three things: lack of planning, lack of project management, and poor onboarding support.

 Work with a vendor who specializes in your industry.
-Some software offerings try to serve all industries, while IndusTrack concentrates on its top customer industries: plumbing, HVAC, electrical, mechanical, and cleaning.
-We’ve done this quite a bit, so we have prepared checklists for what you need to do before you log in for the first time and while you onboard.
+Some software offerings try to serve all industries, while IndusTrack concentrates on its top commercial. customer industries: plumbing, HVAC, electrical, and mechanical We’ve done this for a long time now, so we have prepared checklists for what you need to do before you log in for the first time and while you onboard.
 We also migrate your electronic customer data for you, so you’re never starting with a blank slate.
 If you’re all paper, we even have solutions to get the info out of file cabinets and onto your screen.

 3. We’re growing and taking on lots of new people and/or business.